 Helen's ongoing 'TangOpera' project explores the lyric routes of the tango, featuring the voices of leading Argentine opera singers, Leonardo Pastore, Jaquelina Livieri and Florencia Machado.
 Their debut album is due for release in 2020.
 Her latest collaboration, with Spanish soprano, Lorena Paz Nieto, brings to light the secret works of Luso-Hispanic women composers in a new programme titled Mujeres: ¡Presentes!

-Helen has performed live on BBC Radio 3 and BBC Radio 4, and across London's major venues, including sell-out appearances at Southbank Centre's Purcell Room at Queen Elizabeth Hall, Barbican's Milton Court Concert Hall, St John's Smith Square, St Martin-in-the-Fields, St James's Piccadilly, Bolívar Hall, Fairfield Halls, The National Gallery and La Linea Festival.
+Helen has performed internationally, as well as live on BBC Radio 3 and BBC Radio 4, and across London's major venues, including sell-out appearances at Southbank Centre's Purcell Room at Queen Elizabeth Hall, Barbican's Milton Court Concert Hall, St John's Smith Square, St Martin-in-the-Fields, St James's Piccadilly, Bolívar Hall, Fairfield Halls, The National Gallery and La Linea Festival.